James Blyden Jenkins-Johnston

 James Blyden Jenkins-Johnston, G.C.O.R.
 (October 2, 1946 – September 9, 2016) was a lawyer in Sierra Leone known for his pursuit of the advancement of ordinary Sierra Leoneans through governance-challenging social commentary; defending human rights, constitutionalism and the rule of law; and personal philanthropy.
-He was a steadfast champion of workers’ rights, and legal adviser to the Sierra Leone Labour Congress for over 30 years.
+He was a steadfast champion of workers' rights, and legal adviser to the Sierra Leone Labour Congress for over 30 years.

 Early life and education

 James Blyden Ayodele Jenkins-Johnston (also known as J.B.
-Jenkins-Johnston or Jenkins or JayBee) was born on October 2, 1946, in Freetown, Sierra Leone, to James Blyden Jenkins-Johnston Sr., J.P., O.B.E. and Marion Esther Jenkins-Johnston.
+Jenkins-Johnston or Jenkins or JayBee) was born on October 2, 1946, in Freetown, Sierra Leone, to James Blyden Jenkins-Johnston Sr., J.P., O.B.E. and Marion Esther Jenkins-Johnston, née Jones.
 He graduated Bachelor of Arts with Honours in English Language and Literature from Fourah Bay College (then University of Durham in 1969) where he was a member and Senior Brother of Excelsior Fraternity and a member of the Student Union Government.
 He went on to study Law in the United Kingdom in 1970 and was called to the English Bar at the Honourable Society of Lincoln's Inn/Council of Legal Education School of Law, London in July 1974.